timdecode/LifeBrush/README.md

 All code, unless stated otherwise, is Copyright (c) 2019, Timothy Davison.
 All rights reserved.

-All of my code is released under a MIT license.
+All of my code is released under an MIT license.
 There are included source-codes released under their respective licenses.

 **Please cite with:**
 ```